Douglas Alexander: University of Edinburgh

 In August 2021, Alexander was a General Court Assessor at the University of Edinburgh Court, his alma mater (2021-2024).
 Alexander was a member of the University of Edinburgh Court, the university's highest governing body, and the General Council Business Committee and the Policy and Resources Committee.

 Return to Parliament

 Ministry appointment

 In December 2022, Alexander sought out a return to Parliament by applying to be Labour's parliamentary candidate for East Lothian which at the time was the party's #1 target seat in Scotland, held by the Alba Party's Kenny MacAskill.
 He won the selection to stand for Labour in the constituency in February 2023.
 He won the seat and was re-elected to Parliament for the first time as a Labour Co-op MP in July 2024.
 He was subsequently appointed Minister of State for Trade Policy and Economic Security on 6 July and appointed Minister of State in the Cabinet Office on 10 February 2025.

 Secretary of State for Scotland (2025–)

 During the 2025 British cabinet reshuffle, he was appointed to succeed Ian Murray as Secretary of State for Scotland on 5 September 2025.
+On 20 July 2026, Alexander was reappointed by Prime Minister Andy Burnham.